-Prerequisite: Completion of MATH D with grade of "C" or better, or placement by matriculation assessment process
+Prerequisite: Completion of MATH D with grade of "C" or better, or placement by matriculation assessment process Hours: 108 (54 lecture, 54 laboratory)

 A conceptual introduction to the basic principles of physics and chemistry including matter, physical and chemical properties, forces and motion, energy, electromagnetism, electromagnetic waves, atomic structure, bonding, solutions and chemical reactions.
 The interdependence of chemistry and physics will be emphasized.
 This course is intended for non-science majors.
 (C-ID CHEM 140) (CSU, UC)